 Late in 1932, a small group of eleven Regina business women met to discuss the possibility of organizing a Business and Professional Women’s club in the city of Regina.
 They moved forward, creating and passing a constitution on January 10, 1933.
 The first official meeting of the club was held February 6, 1933.

 The club experienced rapid growth.
 By March of 1933 membership was at 20 members and by the end of 1993, membership had grown to 45 women.
-On January 15, 1934 a motion was passed for the Regina club to become a member of the Federated Business and Professional Women’s clubs of Canada.
+On January 15, 1934 a motion was passed for the Regina club to become a member of the Canadian Federation of Business and Professional Women’s Clubs.

 From its very beginning, BPW Regina has been focused on assisting and advocating for women in Regina and beyond.
 Some of the early initiatives BPW Regina supported: